bgoonz/docs-collection/github/github/finding-security-vulnerabilities-and-errors-in-your-code/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository.md

 ---
 title: Managing code scanning alerts for your repository
 shortTitle: Managing alerts
-intro: 'From the security view, you can view, fix, or close alerts for potential vulnerabilities or errors in your project''s code.'
+intro: "From the security view, you can view, fix, or close alerts for potential vulnerabilities or errors in your project's code."
-product: '{% data reusables.gated-features.code-scanning %}'
+product: "{% data reusables.gated-features.code-scanning %}"
-permissions: 'If you have write permission to a repository you can manage {% data variables.product.prodname_code_scanning %} alerts for that repository.'
+permissions: "If you have write permission to a repository you can manage {% data variables.product.prodname_code_scanning %} alerts for that repository."
 versions:
-  ghes: '2.22'
+  ghes: "2.22"
 redirect_from:
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/managing-code-scanning-alerts-for-your-repository
 ---

 <!--See /content/code-security/secure-coding for the latest version of this article -->

 {% data reusables.code-scanning.beta %}